Flowchart Symbols: Meaning and Examples

 Meaning: Indicates where a process begins or ends.
 Often shown as an oval, lozenge, or rounded rectangle.

-- When to use: At the start and end of a flow (or a clearly defined sub-process).
+- When to use: At the start and end of a flow or a clearly defined sub-process.

-Labeling tip: Use short action phrases (e.g., “Start”, “Submit request”, “Receive product”).
+Labeling tip: Use short action phrases such as “Start”, “Submit request”, or “Receive product”.

 Tiny example: Start → Process → End